EvilPlankton/data-leaf/README.md

  - NODE_ENV - Environment type (default 'development' is config/development.js)
  - PORT - Port for server to listen (default 3000)
- - SK - An unguessable string used as a secret key to encrypt documents (No default)
+ - SK - An unguessable string used as a secret key to encrypt documents (default someUnguessableString)
  - MONGOHOST - hostname for MongoDB server (default localhost)
  - MONGOPORT - port for MongoDB server (default 27017)